 - Addressing the Threats

 “95% of breached records came from only three industries in 2016.
-Government, retail, and technology.
-The reason isn’t necessarily that those industries are less diligent in their protection of customer records.
-They’re just very popular targets because of the high level of personal identifying information contained in their records.”
+Government, retail, and technology. […] They’re just very popular targets because of the high level of personal identifying information.”
 Source: Cybint

-A considerable number of our clients operate in intensely regulated industries like financial services, healthcare, and automotive.
+A considerable number of our clients operate in regulated industries.
+They include financial services, healthcare, and automotive, among others.
 These industries are also among the most targeted by hackers.
-According to the HIPAA Journal, “9,710,520 healthcare records were exposed” in data breaches in September 2020 alone.
+HIPAA Journal reported “9,710,520 healthcare records accessed” illegally in September 2020.

-Our efforts, ingenuity, and customer-centric approach paid off in all the cases, the full switch to remote being completed smoothly and within the agreed deadlines.
+Our efforts, ingenuity, and customer-centric approach paid off in all the cases.
+We completed the full switch to remote smoothly and within the agreed deadlines.

-To this point, we experienced no major troubles with the remote working setups and communication within our remote teams suffered no serious setbacks in the process.
+To this point, we experienced no major troubles with the remote working setups.
+Communication within our remote teams suffered no serious setbacks in the process.

 “The majority of the cyber-attacks, (93%, looking at even last year in the United States), have occurred because of preventable human error.”
 Source: Information Age

 Such errors come in three main forms.
-First, developers may unwittingly include in the application malicious code like logic bombs, backdoors, or sniffers.
-Second, they might simply make normal human errors or fail to follow best practices, leaving the software open to attacks.
-Last, anyone in the company may be tricked to open a message that seems to come from a trustworthy person within the organization.
+First, developers may unwittingly include malicious code in the application.
+Second, they can make normal human errors or fail to follow best practices.
+Last, anyone in the company may open a message that seems to come from someone trustworthy.

-In the new context, we are equally worried about the vulnerabilities brought on by moving our entire workforce to home offices spread throughout Romania created new vulnerabilities.
-So did decentralizing operations to ensure business continuity, we decentralized operations.
+Moving our entire workforce to home offices spread throughout Romania created new vulnerabilities.
+So did decentralizing operations to ensure business continuity.
 This is a complex process that normally takes far more than a few days.
-Unlike businesses operating in other industries, we already had all the critical business applications set for home use when the pandemic struck.
+Fortunately, our critical business applications were set for home use before the pandemic.

-Despite our head start and extensive exposure to remote working, we still face a fair share of threats, which we take fast and strong steps to address.
+Despite our head start and experience with remote working, we still face a fair share of threats.

-With all our employees currently working from home and the hybrid approach in mind, the IT department at Fortech balanced cybersecurity risks and business continuity by expanding multifactor authentication to all the cloud applications used in the company, improving system monitoring, and reviewing the processes and plans that address potential cyber security incidents.
+To make remote work possible we balanced cybersecurity risks and business continuity.
+We expanded multifactor authentication to all the cloud applications used in the company.
+Additionally, we improved system monitoring and reviewed the security processes.
 These measures complemented those required by the ISO-27001 Information Security Management System (ISMS), which we finished implementing before getting certified in 2018.

 Even before the pandemic, one of our top priorities was to create a cyber security culture at Fortech.
-Given the new circumstances we fast forwarded this project, focusing on training all our people to understand the threats we are facing and on how to prevent security incidents.
+The new circumstances made us fast forward the project.
+We focused on training our people on understanding the threats and incident prevention.

-Hackers exploit vulnerabilities by using the behavioral patterns of employees in all age and ethnic groups, professions, positions, and religions.
-Using diversity as a weapon is what makes them extremely dangerous and difficult to anticipate.
-To limit cyber risks, companies must also diversify their thinking process by relying on different types of people and emphasizing diversity in their teams.
-While Fortech has always been an equal opportunity employer, hiring people regardless of age, gender, or nationality, the real opportunity to diversify the teams came with the pandemic.
-Being forced to work only remotely, we started looking for collaborators all over Romania, thus greatly expanding our reach.
+Hackers use behavioral patterns of employees in all demographic groups to exploit vulnerabilities.
+Using variety as a weapon makes them dangerous and difficult to predict.
+To limit cyber risks, companies must follow suit.
+Emphasizing diversity in their teams is a first step in this direction.
+At Fortech, the real opportunity to build diverse teams came with the pandemic.
+Having to work only remotely, we started to look for collaborators all over Romania.
+This approach greatly expanded our reach.

-Gathering data from a set of people that is diverse and representative enough and identifying patterns in it requires the use of specialized software.
+To identify patterns in data from a diverse set of people one needs specialized software.
 Hackers are already relying on artificial intelligence (AI) to coordinate their attacks.
 To face such threats companies must adopt similar solutions.
-Fortech is already looking into AI-based solutions for the detection of abnormal network behavior.
-Choosing and implementing the right application is costly and time consuming, but the positive impact on our security profile will be well worth the effort and the wait.
-Such solutions would greatly benefit us and our clients.
+Fortech is already analyzing AI-based solutions for the detection of abnormal network behavior.
+Choosing and implementing the right application is costly and time consuming.
+On the bright side, the positive impact on our security profile will be well worth the effort and the wait.
+Such solutions will greatly benefit us and our clients.

 According to the Cost of a Data Breach report published by IBM, the global average cost of a data breach is $3.9 million.
 This makes the time and money invested in an effective AI-based solution seem trivial.

-As mentioned earlier, hackers can force entry by mimicking processes or typical behaviors in the company.
-They do this by employing machine learning algorithms, which are fed vast amounts of relevant data and learn by repeated trial how to use it best to deceive the targeted persons.
-Such algorithms can even be programmed to learn by themselves how to choose the targets for the next attack.
+As mentioned earlier, hackers force entry by mimicking typical behaviors in the company.
+They do this using machine learning algorithms.
+These algorithms rely on vast amounts of relevant data.
+They learn by repeated trial how to use it best to deceive the targeted persons and how to choose the targets for the next attack.

 Companies do not face security threats only from hackers.
 Employees may lose the company hardware entrusted to them, for example.
-To address such a risk, Fortech relies on encryption, which is governed by our Cryptographic Control Policy.
-The encryption methods we use are for data at rest and for data in motion.
-For data at rest, we encrypt all user-writable partitions on portable devices and portables storage media with BitLocker, FileVault, or other similar tools.
-In addition, we protect the integrity of the information held encrypted.
-For data in motion, which is targeted by hackers, we rely on encrypted network connections.
-We require encryption for:
+To address the risk, we use encryption following our Cryptographic Control Policy.
+For data at rest, we encrypt all the editable partitions.
+We rely for this on BitLocker, FileVault, or other similar tools.
+Further, we protect the integrity of the encrypted information.
+For data in motion, we use encrypted network connections.
+We apply encryption for: